GluuFederation/docs-supportportal-prod/index.md

 You must be signed in to submit support requests.

-> Note: The new ticket form might display less fields than those described in this section.
+> The new ticket form might display less fields than those described in this section.
 The fields you see will depend on whether you have a free, paid, or partner account.

 #### To submit a support request